-The evaluation begins at an early moment of project implementation and is expected to serve developmental purposes, supporting the grantee iteratively by pursuing the following objectives.

-- 1. To create spaces for externally supported reflection and advice on specific aspects of the programme identified by the grantee, who has identified the following key areas of interest: - a.
+- 1. The evaluation begins at an early moment of project implementation and is expected to serve developmental purposes, supporting the grantee iteratively by pursuing the objectives listed below.
+It is supposed to foster reflection at critical moments to optimise the potential impact and sustainability of the project.
+To create spaces for externally supported reflection and advice on specific aspects of the programme identified by the grantee, who has identified the following key areas of interest: - a.
 Marketing and financial sustainability of the MHIRA - b.
 Data security and security certification for MHIRA - 2.
 To support the grantee's reflection on the ways in which the project can contribute to change in the lives of children and young people in low-income countries.
 This may include further definition of the specific aim and benefit of MHIRA, including its added value compared to currently available software.